Colorow (Ute chief): Early life

 Colorow was born a Comanche about 1810.
 Five years later there was a battle in Northern New Mexico which resulted in him being kidnapped by the Muache band of Utes.
 He received the nickname "Red" or "Colorado" for his particularly red skin, as compared to the Utes.
+His name is spelled with a 'w' at the end, which is a reflection of english language speakers who would have heard the Spanish pronunciation of his name, "Colorao", which is a regional accent in Colorado and New Mexico Spanish where the 'd' in an 'ado' ending word is often softened or dropped, thus, Colorado would be spoken as Colorao, which to a non-Spanish speaker would sound like Colorow.

 Career

 Colorow was a skilled horseman and warrior.
 He traveled across the trails of Colorado, having known many chiefs of other tribes, fur trappers, military men, and the Spanish.
 He visited Colorado towns.
-He engaged in battles with the Arapaho, one near Aspen where he was called a hero and another at North Table Mountain and South Table Mountain that was so severe that the Utes and Arapaho did not want to return to the area.
+He engaged in battles with the Arapaho, one near Aspen where he was called a hero and another in 1839 against the Arapaho and Cheyenne in the future valley of Golden, Colorado that was so severe that the Utes and plains tribes carefully avoided the valley, making it effectively a Demilitarized zone.
+In the 1840s he thought to surprise Black Kettle and his band he found camped at a spring where the Golden Mill stands today (1012 Ford Street) in the valley, but was thwarted when Black Kettle made an overnight tactical withdrawal to the top of North Table Mountain to be found the next morning upon the rim with his men shaking their blankets at Colorow in defiance.
 In 1856, a band of Arapaho and Cheyenne stole about 40 Ute horses.
 With Nevava and Ouray, Colorow fought for the stolen horses and although outnumbered eight-to-one were able to retrieve them and killed four of the enemy.